symfony/symfony-docs/cookbook/console/generating_urls.rst

 .. index::
    single: Console; Generating URLs

-How to generate URLs with a custom host in Console Commands
+How to generate URLs with a custom Host in Console Commands
 ===========================================================

-The command line context does not know about your VirtualHost or domain name, therefore if you generate absolute URLs within a Console Command you generally end up with something like ``http://localhost/foo/bar`` which is not very useful.
+Unfortunately, the command line context does not know about your VirtualHost or domain name.
+This means that if if you generate absolute URLs within a Console Command you'll probably end up with something like ``http://localhost/foo/bar`` which is not very useful.

+To fix this, you need to configure the "request context", which is a fancy way of saying that you need to configure your environment so that it knows what URL it should use when generating URLs.

-There are two ways of configuring the request context, at the application level and per Command.
+There are two ways of configuring the request context: at the application level and per Command.

 Configuring the Request Context globally